The Black Prism: Plot

 Liv and Kip escape to free Karris from Garadul's captivity.
 Ironfist departs a few hours later to ensure their survival.
 Liv successfully infiltrates the area, but Kip is recognized and captured, although not before drafting sub-red for the first time.
 Meanwhile, Karris is taken to meet Lord Omnichrome, a color wight who leads Garadul's drafters.
 She recognizes him as her brother, Koios, who was thought to have been killed by Dazen in overzealous self-defense before the war.

 Ironfist helps Karris and Kip escape, and they both go after Garadul directly.
 Kip witnesses Lord Omnichrome giving Zymun—a red drafter Kip recognizes from Rekton's burning—his mother's rosewood case.
 Despite this, Kip decides to help Karris.
 Omnichrome exploits Liv's disgust with the Prism and the Chromeria to persuade her to join his cause in exchange for aiding Kip and Karris.
 Omnichrome intends for Garadul to die, so Corvan and Dazen attempt to save him but are unsuccessful.
 In a fit of rage, Kip kills Garadul before he can be stopped.

 Kip, Karris, and Corvan retreat to the docks with the Prism.
 Kip saves Ironfist's life before chasing the ship that has already left the dock.
 As Kip runs across the water, he sees someone stab the Prism from behind with the dagger and tackles him off the ship.
 Kip retrieves the dagger, leaves the assassin for the sharks, and escapes with the Prism's ship.

 The Prism gives Kip the case, believing the dagger is lost.
 Inside, Kip finds a note from his mother instructing him to kill "the man who raped me, Gavin Guile," and telling him that she loves him.
 One of the clear, diamond-like stones on the dagger's handle has now turned sapphire-colored.
 Around the same time, the real Gavin escapes from his blue luxin prison after nearly killing himself, only to find himself in an identical green luxin prison.
 The book ends with Dazen, who is known as Gavin to the world, discovering that he can no longer draft blue.

 Pre-publication

 On April 30, 2010, the first three chapters of the book were released as a preview on the Orbit Books website.

 Critical reception

-The book debuted at #23 on The New York Times Best Seller list.
+The book debuted at #23 on The New York Times bestseller list.

 The websites Grasping For The Wind, Fantasy Faction and King of the Nerds all gave the book positive reviews.
-Publishers Weekly described The Black Prism as a "complicated fantasy" that "moves into familiar territory."
+Publishers Weekly described The Black Prism as a "complicated fantasy" that "moves into familiar territory".

 In 2011, The Black Prism was a finalist for the David Gemmell Legend Award for Best Fantasy Novel.